Peak Age of Information in Priority Queueing Systems: Numerical Study

 Next we consider queues with general service times.
-The bounds for M/G/1+$\sum1^{*}$ type queues with buffer size one and $k=3$ are shown in Figure \ref{fig:Bounds-for-M/G/1}, where the bounds are provided by Equation (\ref{eq:5}).
+The bounds for M/G/1+$\sum1^{*}$ type queues with buffer size one and $k=3$ are shown in Figure \ref{fig:Bounds-for-M/G/1}, where the bounds are provided by Inequality (\ref{eq:5}).
 We test the bounds by letting service time follow exponential, uniform and gamma distributions.
-Note that in Figure \ref{fig:Bounds-for-M/G/1} we provide the approximations for exponential service too, although we have the exact solution for PAoI when service times are exponential.
-We find from Figure \ref{fig:Bounds-for-M/G/1} that Equation (\ref{eq:5}) serves as a decent approximation for the actual PAoI since the bounds and simulation curves for all queues are close.
-The three service distributions in Figure \ref{fig:Bounds-for-M/G/1} have the same mean but the Gamma case has the lowest variance, so that we can conclude that the approximation can become closer to the exact solution when the variance of service time becomes smaller, as the gap between each approximation curve and simulation curve is smaller in Figure \ref{fig:Bounds-for-M/G/1}(c) than that in Figure \ref{fig:Bounds-for-M/G/1}(a) and (b).
-It is also interesting that when service time variance is small, the PAoI of lower priority queues are relatively large.
-The PAoI of queue 3 in Figure \ref{fig:Bounds-for-M/G/1}(c) is larger than it in Figure \ref{fig:Bounds-for-M/G/1}(a) and (b).
-This is because when service time has large variance, it is likely for an arrival to see a large packet in service, therefore the rejection probability for queue 1 is high.
-On the contrary, if the service time has a small variance, the server is more likely to be occupied by packets from queue 1 so that the rejection rate for queue 1 is low.
-From Theorem \ref{thm:infty bound} and our discussion about Figure \ref{fig:M/M/1-Queues-with} and \ref{fig:Average-PAoI-of} we know that PAoI of queues with low priorities are sensitive to the rejection rate of high priority queues (such as queue 1).
-Therefore the PAoI for queue 2 and 3 are larger when the service time is less variable.
+Note that in Figure \ref{fig:Bounds-for-M/G/1} we provide the bounds for exponential service case too, although we have the exact solution for PAoI when service times are exponential.
+We find from Figure \ref{fig:Bounds-for-M/G/1} that Inequality (\ref{eq:5}) serves as a decent approximation for the actual PAoI since the bounds and simulation curves for all queues are close.
+The three service distributions in Figure \ref{fig:Bounds-for-M/G/1} have the same mean but the LST of these distributions vary from each other.
+From our discussion in Section \ref{sec:Buffer-Size-One} we find that the probability $p_{i}$ is related to the LST of service time.
+Therefore, different service time distributions result in different probability $p_{i},$ and further result in different PAoI.